 The main purpose of the Ontario Camps Association’s (OCA) Accreditation Program is to help camps maintain a safe and healthy experience for the children and staff in their care.
 Using the Year-round Standards, camps can examine their entire operation and determine if and where improvements should be made.

-Membership in the OCA and a commitment to follow the standards are not required by law to operate a camp in Ontario; rather it is a voluntary process.
+Membership in the OCA and a commitment to follow the Year-round standards are not required by law to operate a camp in Ontario; rather it is a voluntary process.
 Therefore, camps who do belong to the OCA recognize the importance and value of adhering to high standards.
-Annually, OCA Camps sign a Membership Renewal Agreement re-committing to uphold Standards.
-Although camps can be very different, there are commonalities regarding health, safety, and best camp practices; therefore, one set of Standards is used for all camps.
+Annually, OCA Camps sign a Membership Renewal Agreement re-committing to uphold Year-round Standards.
+Although camps can be very different, there are commonalities regarding health, safety, and best camp practices; therefore, one binder of Year-round Standards is used for all camps.